sunsunwall/crewai_hackathon/README.md

 python --version
 ```

-If Python is not installed or version is below 3.10:
+If Python is not installed or version is between 3.10 and 3.12:
 1. Download Python 3.12 from [python.org](https://www.python.org/downloads/)
 2. During installation, make sure to check "Add Python to PATH"